75% of Australians of pension age receive the age pension – be it a partial or full pension.

 Australia has a social security agreement with over 30 countries.
 If you reside and/or work in one of these countries, you might still count as an Australian resident for social security purposes thanks to the special rules in these agreements.

 The income test assesses your fortnightly income against thresholds set by the government.
-If your fortnightly income exceeds the full income threshold, then your entitlement will be reduced by 50 cents for every dollar a fortnight you are over the full income threshold.
-Your entitlements cut out when your fortnightly income reaches an upper threshold set by the government, the so-called cut-off.
+If your fortnightly income exceeds the full income threshold, then your entitlements are gradually phased out down to a cut-off point.

 If you own financial assets (such as shares, term deposits or since 2015 super), then the income test doesn’t actually use the actual income earned from these assets.
 Instead the test uses deemed income.